caiogeraldes/pieoffice-site/README.md

 ## Proto-Indo-European

 Follows closely the Harvard-Kyoto transliteration scheme for Sanskrit.
-Resonants are encoded as uppercase, accents as slashes.
+Resonants are encoded as uppercase, accents as slashes. w' = w; k', g' = ḱ, ǵ.

 ## Linear B